William G. Moseley

 Political Science topics course— African Politics

-THDA 21 - African Dance A one-credit technique class which may be counted on African Studies concentration plans when four credits (either dance only or dance plus music, above) are accumulated.
+THDA 21 - West African-Based Movement I A one-credit technique class which may be counted on African Studies concentration plans when four credits (either dance only or dance plus music, above) are accumulated.

 II.
 Tier Two Courses (significant African Content)